 Peter and I ran away together

-Listened to jazz every night out on 47th street.
+Listened to bebop in doorways on 47th street.

 He wrote poetry about me

 We had no money because our families were angry